-Some universities have responded to the disruptions caused by Covid-19 with measures such as extending the tenure clock for junior faculty.
+Some universities have responded to the disruptions caused by Covid-19 with measures such as extending the tenure clock for junior faculty, and professional organizations such as the MLA have called for extensions of both the tenure clock and funding and time-to-degree requirements for graduate students..
 So far, we have not heard from the administration about whether there will be extensions for time to degree or extensions of funding for graduate students whose research, teaching, or coursework are delayed by this crisis.
 We encourage you to contact your Director of Graduate Studies to inquire about this and let GSU know about how this is affecting your efforts to finish your program.

 How can I get help for myself or help care for others via mutual aid?